chef/chef-web-docs/content/unified_mode.md

 end
 ```

-The need for the `ruby_block`, the `lazy`, and the variable declaration are all eliminated, greatly simplifying how the cookbook is authored.
+Unified mode eliminates the need for the ruby_block resource, the `lazy` evaluation, and the variable declaration, simplifying how the cookbook is authored.

 ### Recovery and Exception Handling